 Doing the painting yourself is another big no-no. Don’t try and paint the walls, more than likely it will cost you more in the long run.
 Especially if you paint them the wrong color!

 If you have lived in the home for more than two years, more than likely the home will need to be painted, and per California law, it would be the responsibility of the owner.
 The exception would be if you maliciously damage the walls or painted the walls a different color.

 Case in point, we just had a resident move out of a home after living in it for three years.
 In an attempt to “patch” up the walls, they “painted” the walls with the wrong color paint.
-This “best laid intention” ended up costing the resident $1,000 in paint.
-Had they not painted the walls upon move out, the cost of the painting would have been billed to the landlord since the resident had lived the home for three years.
+This “best-laid intention” ended up costing the resident $1,000 in paint.
+Had they not painted the walls upon move out, the cost of the painting would have been billed to the landlord since the resident had lived in the home for three years.

 Most people want to hang pictures in their homes, and rightfully so.
-A tip is to hang pictures with Command Strips, the ones with sticky stuff and Velcro.
+A tip is to hang pictures with Command Strips, the ones with sticky stuff, and Velcro.
 It makes hanging pictures a snap, literally.
 When it is time to move and take them down, there are no holes in the wall to be patched!
 If you did use nails, not all is lost.
-Use needle nose pliers to remove the nails from the wall.
+Use needle-nose pliers to remove the nails from the wall.
 This will leave small holes that can easily be patched up.
 Don’t attempt to patch the holes yourself.
 This often doesn’t turn out well and will cost you more to have someone come back through and clean them up for you.

 Often the outside of the home is forgotten about during the fray of moving.
 Check your flower beds and lawns.
 Make sure everything is cleaned out of debris and weeds.
 Mow your lawn before turning in the keys.
 Rake any leaves that might be laying around.
 Check your sprinklers to make sure all are in working order.